ebarcly/ebarcly/README.md

 - 🌱 I’m currently learning **iOS Development** to contribute to the iOS Environment with my perspective.

-- 🤝 I’m looking for mentors that can help me learn and navigate towards a career in tech.
+- 🤝 I’m looking for **entry-level opportunities** to break into the industry.

 <h3 align="left">Connect with me:</h3>
 <p align="left">